S01 - Aries

 Before language there was the scream.

 Not asking for anything.
 Not directed at anyone.
-Not even communication - the body announcing that it has arrived, that it takes up space, that the world now has to deal with it.
+Not even communication.
+The body announcing that it has arrived, that it takes up space, that the world now has to deal with it.
 The lungs fill.
 The mouth opens.
 The sound comes out.
 This is the first act.
 Before strategy, before identity, before anyone has decided what kind of person they are going to be.
 The organism declaring its existence to whatever is in earshot.

 This is where the zodiac begins.
 Not with a plan.
 With a scream.